 02. Community mapping

-- A map of the community enables you to connect issues or problems with particular places and makes information easy to see.
+A map of the community enables you to connect issues or problems with particular places and makes information easy to see.
 Maps are often easier to understand than words.

 Community mapping is especially useful in epidemics because it helps to see where the biggest problems and needs are and helps to identify risks and resources such as health posts, emergency vehicles, access roads, shelters, water sources, and so on.
 Maps can be used to support prevention, preparedness and response to an epidemic.

 How to make a community map

-- The whole community, concentrations of people, their houses, and who lives where.
+- Concentrations of people, their houses, and who lives where

-- The main locations in the community (school, health centre, places of worship, water sources, markets, etc.).
+- The main shared/public locations in the community

-- The location of vulnerable people who are most at risk.
+- The location of people who are most at risk [if you can identify them]

-- If possible, where the epidemic started and how it is spreading [if known and possible to identify]
+- Where the epidemic started and how it is spreading [if known and possible to identify]